honux77/midiraja/docs/beep-1bit-audio-engineering.md

 Because of this extreme hardware poverty, the Apple II became the ultimate laboratory for software-driven audio innovation.
 In 1981, Paul Lutus released **"Electric Duet,"** utilizing interleaved execution and logical mixing to multiplex two distinct voices onto a single 1-bit speaker pin.

-The `midra beep` engine pushes this philosophy to its absolute mathematical limit, simulating a dynamic cluster of Apple II units capable of generating polyphonic, 2-Operator FM synthesis through pure 1-bit pins.
+The `midra beep` engine pushes this philosophy to its absolute mathematical limit, simulating a dynamic cluster of 1-bit units capable of generating polyphonic 2-Operator FM synthesis through pure 1-bit pins.

 ---